apache/maven-site/content/markdown/developers/website/deploy-component-reference-documentation.md

  1 prerequisite: eventually build the component if it has not been done previously, or some reports may miss build or integration information:

-   Notice: In cases where you have prepared a release you can simple change into `target/checkout` folder and continue with 2.
+   Notice: In cases where you have prepared a release you can simple change into `target/checkout` directory and continue with 2.